City Council approves Bally’s $1.7 billion casino in River West

 Chicago’s 30-year quest for a casino and entertainment complex is drawing to a close, amid hopes it will produce the jackpot needed to bail out police and fire pension funds.

-Less than three weeks after Mayor Lori Lightfoot put her chips on Bally’s $1.7 billion River West bid, the City Council authorized Bally’s to build a permanent casino at Chicago and open a temporary casino at Medinah Temple in River North.
+Less than three weeks after Mayor Lori Lightfoot put her chips on Bally’s $1.7 billion River West bid, the City Council authorized Bally’s to build a permanent casino at Chicago Avenue and the Chicago River and open a temporary casino at Medinah Temple in River North.

 The vote came after a 90-minute debate that, at one point, devolved into a screaming match between Lightfoot and Ald.
 Byron Sigcho-Lopez (25th), a casino critic.